Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

-{\it Conclusions}—We have developed an exact, fully quantum, theory of strong-field laser-matter interactions, without relying on semiclassical trajectory approximations.
-Our theory naturally captures the generation of entanglement between high-harmonic photons as observed experimentally.
-Using this approach to describe HHG driven by a coherent light source in a model 1D atom, we showed that true quantum correlations arise even when the system is driven by classical light, which is quantified by the violation of the intermode Cauchy-Schwarz inequality captured by the $R$ parameter.
-We further demonstrated that focal averaging over classical degrees of freedom in experimental settings is essential for recovering the correct entanglement signature, and in general for calculating quantum optical features of HHG such as correlations.
+{\it Conclusions}—We have developed a theory of strong-field laser-matter interactions which stems from an exact solution of a fully quantum Hamiltonian, without relying on semiclassical trajectories or perturbative approximations - the quantized many-body electromagnetic-electronic wave function is propagated fully in high dimensions with actual quantum interactions.
+Our theory therefore naturally captures the generation of entanglement between high-harmonic photons, and qualitatively produces trends recently observed in experiments~\cite{evidence-quantum-hhg}, even though our theory differs in the matter system involved and the photon mode structure.
+Using this approach to describe HHG driven by a coherent light source in a model 1D atom, we showed that quantum correlations arise even when the system is driven by classical light, which is quantified by the violation of the intermode Cauchy-Schwarz inequality captured by the $R$ parameter.
+We further demonstrated that focal averaging over classical degrees of freedom plays an essential role for evaluating quantum optical features of HHG.
 This result should advance state-of-the-art theories used to analyze experiments.
 Our results show that the Cauchy–Schwarz inequalities are violated between the third and fifth harmonics only for a rather narrow range of peak laser intensities ($0.7\times10^{14}~\mathrm{W/cm^2}$ to $1.5\times10^{14}~\mathrm{W/cm^2}$), corresponding to Keldysh parameters ~1-1.5.
 Moreover, the entanglement measures strongly oscillate with the driving laser power.
-This indicates that enhancement of entanglement in HHG should be possible via fine-tuning of optical laser power, which plays a dominant role.
-Additionally, we considered entanglement involving higher harmonics and found entanglement both among above-threshold harmonics and between below- and above-threshold harmonics, which we showed can have different characteristics.
-Lastly, by extending our analysis to different atomic systems, we showed that long electronic trajectories, and long-range behavior in general, can substantially alter the qualitative behavior of entangled HHG.
+This indicates that enhancement of HHG entanglement should be possible via fine-tuning of laser powers.
+We showed that such features are general to above-threshold harmonics and between below- and above-threshold harmonics.
+Lastly, by extending our analysis to different atomic systems, we found that long electronic trajectories, and long-range behavior in general, can substantially alter the qualitative behavior of entangled HHG.
 Practically, this could lead to regimes of entangled harmonics in one system such as Ne, which would be non-entangled in another system, like He, or vice-versa.
-This result hints towards potential transferability issues in quantum HHG experiments and simulations performed in different targets, and should serve as a word of caution in analysis of measurements. \\
+This result hints towards potential transferability issues in quantum HHG experiments and simulations performed, and should serve as a word of caution in analysis of measurements. \\